Dynamics 365 Field Service: The Enterprise Guide to Implementation, Scheduling Optimization, and AI-Powered Service

 Core Capabilities and Architecture

 Field Service is built on the Dataverse platform.
-It shares a common data model with Dynamics 365 Customer Service, Sales, and Supply Chain Management.
-This common model means customer data flows across all modules without replication or manual sync.
+It uses a common data model shared with Dynamics 365 Customer Service, Sales, and Supply Chain Management.
+This model allows customer data to flow smoothly across all modules.
+There is no need for replication or manual synchronization.

 Work Order Management